tinoheth/CBRCloudKitConnection/Example/Pods/CloudBridge/README.md

 The actual communication with each Cloud backend is encapsulated in an object conforming to the `CBRCloudConnection` protocol and is shipped in it's own CocoaPod dependency.

-If You want to connect to a CloudKit backend, add `pod 'CBRCloudKitConnection'` to Your Podfile.
+If you want to connect to a CloudKit backend, add `pod 'CBRCloudKitConnection'` to Your Podfile.
-If You want to connect to a RESTful JSON backend, add `pod 'CBRRESTConnection'` to Your Podfile.
+If you want to connect to a RESTful JSON backend, add `pod 'CBRRESTConnection'` to Your Podfile.

 More information can be found in the [CBRRESTConnection](https://github.com/Cloud-Bridge/CBRRESTConnection) or [CBRCloudKitConnection](https://github.com/Cloud-Bridge/CBRCloudKitConnection) documentation.

 ### 3. Setup Your CloudBridge

-As a last step, setup Your CloudBridge stack as follows:
+As a last step, setup your CloudBridge stack as follows:

 #### CloudKit backend
 ```